About Scylla’s Alternator Project

 A global project should be open, a property that all parties enjoy and benefit from.
 In a world where cloud providers routinely commercialize Open Source Software (OSS), leaving little space for the OSS vendor who then, in turn, begins to blur the lines of open source licenses, Scylla remains devoted to OSS.
 Our chosen OSS licensing model, AGPL, encourages contribution back plus provides reasonable support for the retention and longevity of the OSS business model.

 It’s not just about no lock-in, by being OPEN, one can trace the system.
 You can analyze the query path.
 Scylla has wonderful observability with hundreds of different Prometheus metrics.
 You no longer need to assume the database is a black box.
 Plus, if you need a feature or see a bug and you want to contribute, you can extend or fix the code!
-Now, if your team doesn’t have that sort of technical depth, you can always run on Scylla Cloud, our fully-managed cloud platform.
+Now, if your team doesn’t have that sort of technical depth, you can always run on Scylla Cloud (NoSQL DBaaS), our fully-managed cloud platform.
 But if you do have a deep bench on your team (and many of our customers do) we give you all the tooling you need to get maximum performance out of your database.

 Open source traditionally disrupts commercial vendors.
 Not only is disruption what we do best, truth be told we also enjoy it!